I was invited by David Vogelpohl to appear as a guest on the PressThis podcast, to talk about the Genesis Framework. Here is the transcript.

 This is the raw video I did as a presentation for the Genesis Slack community.
 It looks at how you can use the Grunt task runner to help develop a theme by automating common and repetitive tasks.

-Gary Jones is a UK-based WordPress Engineer, code consultant, husband, and father of awesome twins.
-Driven by a passion for excellence, he develops elegant custom WordPress solutions for marketing departments to maximise their efficiency through his agency Gamajo, and provides services, including code audits, for other designers and developers.
+Gary Jones is a UK-based WordPress Engineer, husband, father of awesome twins and a middle-of-the-pack runner.
+Driven by a passion for excellence, he developed elegant custom WordPress solutions for marketing departments to maximise their efficiency through his agency Gamajo for 10 years, before joining WordPress VIP where is he now an Enterprise Engineer.

 A former teacher in schools and prisons, Gary's motto is knowledge is power.